TIBHannover/2018-07-09-FAIR-Data-and-Software/index.md

 practice a principle's implementation in the [STEM](https://en.wikipedia.org/wiki/Science,_technology,_engineering,_and_mathematics) disciplines ("[MINT-Fächer](https://de.wikipedia.org/wiki/MINT-F%C3%A4cher)").
-Regardless of discipline, learners are encouraged to bring questions about their own data and source code, we can answer those during the week.
+Regardless of discipline, learners are encouraged to **bring** questions about their **own data and source code**.
+We will be happy to answer your questions about these during the week.

 {% include schedule.html %}